code-dot-org/aiproxy/cicd/README.md

 ```

 If this occurs, you can simply run `rbenv local 2.7.5` or whatever version is suggested (should be the same version used in the code-dot-org/code-dot-org repository) and try running the script again.

+### Resolving error when deploying the "2-cicd" stack "Failed to call CreateWebhook"

+Make sure that the 'deploy-code-org' GitHub user has Admin access to the repository.